-- An earned master's degree with a minimum cumulative grade point average of 3.00. - A completed online application for admission. - The non-refundable application fee of \$50.00 made payable to Delaware State University. - Official transcript(s) of all academic work completed. - Graduate Record Exam (GRE) scores or Miller Analogies Test (MAT) scores.
-Testing must be within 5 years of application.
-Scores must be submitted prior to being admitted into program.
-The acceptable cutoff scores: (i) GRE: 40 percentiles (+ 1) and a score of 3.0 or better on the Analytical Writing component; or (ii) MAT: 40 percentiles (+ 1).
-Or, the on-campus writing sample can be submitted in lieu of the GRE/GMAT scores.
-Due to COVID-19, GRE and GMAT scores are not required for the 2020-2021 academic year. - A personal statement.
+- An earned master's degree with a minimum cumulative grade point average of 3.00. - An online application for admission. - Application fee of \$50.00 made payable to Delaware State University. - Official transcript(s) of all academic work completed. - Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores.
+Testing must be within 5 years of the application.
+Scores must be submitted prior to being admitted into the program.
+The acceptable cut-off scores: (i) GRE: 40 percentile (+ 1) and a score of 3.0 or better on the Analytical Writing component; or (ii) MAT: 400 (+ 10).
+OR Writing an essay (i.e., an on campus writing sample).
+(Due to COVID-19, test scores are not required for the 2021-2022 academic year.) - A "Personal Statement".
 The candidate must specifically explain why he or she wants to be admitted to the Ed.D. in Educational Leadership program.
-This statement needs to be focused on concentration specific educational leadership.
-Specifications: 2-5 pages, APA style, grammatical error free. - A sample of scholarly work (e.g. thesis, portfolio, project report, published research work, creative writings, etc. - A current professional resume. - Three (3) letters of recommendation (two academic/ professional recommendations and one character recommendation) -- via the online application process. - For admission in Ed.
-D. (Higher Ed.
-Concentration): Applicant must be working in or toward a leadership role in his or her current position, or must have similar experience (e.g., administrator, coordinator, or teacher at a district/school, higher education, or education department in other organization). - For admission in Ed.
-D. (K-12 Concentration): The applicant must hold a valid Delaware Initial, Continuing, or Advanced Licensure; or a Limited Standard, Standard or Professional Status Certificate issued by the Department prior to August 31, 2003, or must hold such or similar certification from any other state. - Applicants not holding the licensure may also be offered admission into the program but on the clear understanding that the doctoral degree will not fulfill the requirements of any licensure and they will still have to follow the individualized plan to meet the licensure requirements. - Copies of any earned teaching and/or administrative certificates (optional).
+This statement needs to be focused on concentration-specific educational leadership.
+Specifications: 2-5 pages, APA style, grammatical error free. - A sample of scholarly work (e.g., thesis, portfolio, project report, published research work, creative writings, etc.) - A current professional resume. - Three (3) letters of recommendation (two academic/professional recommendations and one (1) character recommendation) via the online application process. - For admission in Ed.D.
+(Higher Ed.
+Concentration): The applicant must be working in or toward a leadership role in his or her current position, or must have similar experience (e.g., administrator, coordinator, or teacher at a district/school, higher education, or education department in another organization). - For admission in Ed.
+D. (K12 Concentration): The applicant must hold a valid Delaware Initial, Continuing, or Advanced Licensure; or a Limited Standard, Standard or Professional Status Certificate issued by the Department prior to August 31, 2003 or must hold such or similar certification from any other state. - Applicants not holding the licensure may also be admitted into the program but on a clear understanding that the doctoral degree will not lead to any licensure but will make them eligible for it, and they will still have to follow the individualized plan to meet the licensure requirements. - Copies of earned teaching and/or administrative certificates (optional).